Reviewed by John P. Cunha, DO, FACOEP on October 4, 2018

-The destruction of the inner lining of the small intestine in celiac disease is caused by an immunological (allergic) reaction to gluten, a family of proteins found in wheat, barley, rye, and oats.
+The destruction of the inner lining of the small intestine in celiac disease is caused by an immunological reaction to gluten, a family of proteins found in wheat, barley, rye, and oats.

 Q:With celiac disease, malabsorption means what?

-A:With celiac disease, malabsorption means poor absorption of food nutrients.
 Medically speaking, malabsorption refers to poor intestinal absorption of nutrients, vitamins, and minerals from the intestinal tract into the blood stream.
 Malabsorption can occur from diseases that injure the bowels, such as Crohn's disease, Whipple's disease, and celiac disease, as well as other diseases and conditions such as HIV, diseases of the pancreas such as cystic fibrosis, surgical removal of large portions of the small bowel, and the presence of intestinal worms.

 Q:There are other diseases associated with celiac disease.
-True or False?
+True or false?

-A:True.
-About 10% of individuals with celiac disease also have dermatitis herpetiformis.
-Dermatitis herpetiformis is a disease of the skin that is characterized by an itchy rash on the extremities, buttocks, neck, trunk, and scalp.
+About 10% of individuals with celiac disease also have dermatitis herpetiformis, a disease of the skin characterized by an itchy rash on the extremities, buttocks, neck, trunk, and scalp.
 Other diseases associated with celiac disease include recurrent painful mouth ulcers, insulin-dependent diabetes, juvenile-onset or type 1 diabetes, autoimmune thyroid disease, rheumatoid arthritis, and systemic lupus erythematosus.

 Gluten is found mainly in foods but may also be found in everyday products such as prescription and nonprescription medicines, vitamins, some kinds of lipstick, and lip balms.

 Q:People with celiac disease should completely avoid what?

 Beer contains wheat!
 Who knew?
 Unfortunately for fans of the six-pack, most beers are made with barley malt.
 While there are some gluten-free beers, it's best to check with your doctor or dietitian about whether these are safe for you.

 Q:What is true about celiac disease?

-There is evidence that celiac disease is partially genetic (inherited), meaning it runs in families.
+There is evidence that celiac disease is partially genetic, meaning it runs in families.
 Once thought of as a rare childhood illness, celiac disease is now known to be a common genetic disorder.

 Q:Severe emotional stress can trigger celiac disease.
-True or False?
+True or false?

-A:True.
 In some cases, celiac disease seems to be triggered by, or becomes active for the first time, after surgery, pregnancy, childbirth, viral infection, or severe emotional stress.
 It is unclear how these stresses may be linked to celiac disease.
 The association may be coincidence.

 Q:Abdominal distention is a key symptom of celiac disease.
 Abdominal distention means what?